SrinivasPT/react-edge/README.md

 ### **Library Connects Configuration and State**

--   Our library links the setup and the current state of the app.
+-   This library links the setup and the current state of the app.
 -   Each control works on its own.
 It only knows about its own data, not other controls.

 ### **Redux RTKQ**